gabrielDonnantuoni/gabrielDonnantuoni/README.md

 ## About me

 <p align="justify">
 One of the things I like the most is a good challenge.
-Since I was young I have been seeking that and adrenaline in my hobbies, mainly with aquatic sports like kite surf and surf and with computer games.
-I'm getting my degree in Civil Engeneering this semester, but even though it is a great course I was not finding myself excited about it.
+Since I was young I have been seeking that and adrenaline in my hobbies, mainly with aquatic sports like kite surf and with computer games.
 I started studying software development at <a href="https://www.betrybe.com">Trybe</a> in 2020, Sep. and I have never been so thankful to myself for making this decision, every day is a new exciting challenge to deal with and I really enjoy it.
 </p>

-My goal in life is to become an expert problem solver, an inspiring dad and an excelent friend to all people that I love.
+My goal in life is to become an expert problem solver in my area, an inspiring dad and an excelent friend to all people that I love.

 -----